 In general, the low-fidelity (lo-fi) wireframe is a simple interface visualization for the digital product.
 It can take the shape of sketches, titles, and short flow descriptions.
-No colors or typography adjustments (this is left for high-fi step).
+No colors or typography adjustments (this is left for the high-fi step).
 If it works in greyscale, it will work with colors.
 The focusses are only on the essential concept for screen organization and basic functionalities.
 The role of low-fidelity is to validate functionalities rather than decide on styling aspects.

 Wireframes should answer the following questions: